Ryan Zinke

-Zinke played college football at the University of Oregon and earned a Bachelor of Science degree in geology.
-He also has a Master of Business Administration and a Master of Science in global leadership.
-He was a U.S. Navy SEAL from 1986 until 2008, retiring with the rank of commander.
-The first Navy SEAL to be elected to the U.S. House, Zinke formerly served as a member of the Natural Resources Committee and the Armed Services Committee.
-As a member of Congress, Zinke supported the use of ground troops in the Middle East to combat ISIS and opposed the Affordable Care Act, various environmental regulations, and the transfer of federal lands to individual states.
+Zinke graduated from multiple colleges before he was a U.S. Navy SEAL from 1986 until 2008, retiring as a commander.
+The first SEAL to be elected to the U.S. House of Representatives, he formerly served as a member of the Natural Resources Committee and the Armed Services Committee.
+As a member of Congress, Zinke supported the use of ground troops in the Middle East to combat ISIS, and opposed the Affordable Care Act, various environmental regulations, and the transfer of federal lands to individual states.

-Zinke was appointed as United States Secretary of the Interior by President Donald Trump.
-He was confirmed on March 1, 2017, becoming the first Navy SEAL and the first Montanan since statehood to occupy a Cabinet position.
+Zinke was appointed secretary of the interior by Trump.
+He was confirmed on March 1, 2017, becoming the first SEAL and the first Montanan since statehood to occupy a Cabinet position.

 As Secretary, Zinke opened some federal lands for oil, gas and mineral exploration and extraction.
-His actions as Secretary of the Interior raised ethical questions and were investigated by the Interior Department's Office of Inspector General.
-In October 2018, Interior's inspector general referred the investigation to the Justice Department.
+His actions as interior secretary raised ethical questions and were investigated by the Interior Department's Office of Inspector General.
+In October 2018, the Interior's inspector general referred the investigation to the Department of Justice.
 On December 15, 2018, Trump announced that Zinke would leave his post as of January 2, 2019, to be replaced by his deputy, David Bernhardt.
 The Inspector General's report concluded that Zinke had repeatedly violated ethical rules and then lied to investigators.
-His tenure as Secretary of the Interior was plagued by scandals, including his insistence that special flagpoles be erected so that flags could be raised or lowered when he was in residence, spending over $200,000 of taxpayer money to do so.
-Zinke left his post at the Department of the Interior at end of 2018 after serving two years amid mounting misconduct allegations related to his Whitefish corruption scandal.

 Early life and education

 Zinke was born in Bozeman, Montana, and raised in Whitefish.
-He is the son of Jean Montana (Harlow) Petersen and Ray Dale Zinke, a plumber.
-He was a Boy Scout and earned his Eagle Scout award.
-He was a star athlete at Whitefish High School and accepted a football scholarship to the University of Oregon in Eugene; recruited as an outside linebacker, he switched to offense and was an undersized starting center for the Ducks of the Pac-10 under head coach Rich Brooks.
-Zinke earned a B.S. in geology in 1984 and graduated with honors.
+He is the son of Jean Montana Harlow Petersen and Ray Dale Zinke, a plumber.
+He was an Eagle Scout.
+He was a star athlete at Whitefish High School and accepted a football scholarship to the University of Oregon in Eugene; recruited as an outside linebacker, he switched to offense and was an undersized starting center for the Oregon Ducks in the Pac-10 under head coach Rich Brooks.
+Zinke earned a bachelor of science degree in geology in 1984 and graduated with honors.
 He intended to pursue a career in underwater geology.
 Despite never working as a geologist, Zinke publicly calls himself a geologist.
-He earned an M.B.A. from National University in 1993 and a Master of Science in global leadership from the University of San Diego in 2003.
+He earned a master's degree in business administration from National University in 1993 and a Master of Science degree in global leadership from the University of San Diego in 2003.